TITLE 77: PUBLIC HEALTH

 a) When an agency has reasonable suspicion that a client has been the victim of abuse, neglect or financial exploitation, the agency shall do the following:

-1) In the case of an individual who is 60 years of age or older, an individual who has been found to be disabled or one who otherwise qualifies as an "eligible adult" under the Elder Abuse and Neglect Act, the agency shall notify the elder abuse provider agency designated by the Department on Aging or an Area Agency on Aging for the area in which the client resides.
+1) In the case of an individual who is 60 years of age or older, an individual who has been found to be disabled or one who otherwise qualifies as an "eligible adult" under the Adult Protective Services Act [320 ILCS 20], the agency shall notify the elder abuse provider agency designated by the Department on Aging or an Area Agency on Aging for the area in which the client resides.
 The agency shall document this report and maintain documentation on the premises for 12 months after the date of the report.

 2) In the case of an alleged victim under the age of 18, the agency shall notify the Department of Children and Family Services through the Child Abuse Hotline.
 The agency shall document this report and maintain documentation on the premises for 12 months after the date of the report.

-3) If the abuse or neglect is alleged to be a result of actions by an employee of the agency, or one placed by an agency providing in-home, home health, or home nursing services, the agency shall immediately remove the alleged perpetrator from direct contact with clients and investigate the allegation.
+3) If the abuse or neglect is alleged to be a result of actions by an employee of the agency providing in-home, home health, or home nursing services, the agency shall immediately remove the alleged perpetrator from direct contact with clients and investigate the allegation.

-b) In cases of allegations of abuse or neglect by an employee or an individual who has been placed by an agency, the agency shall conduct an investigation and develop a written report of the findings of the investigation within 14 days after the initial report.
+b) In cases of allegations of abuse or neglect by an employee, the agency shall conduct an investigation and develop a written report of the findings of the investigation within 14 days after the initial report.
 The agency shall send the written report of the investigation to the Department within 24 hours after completion of the investigation and shall maintain a copy of the report on the agency premises for 12 months after the date of the report.

 1) Dates, times and description of alleged abuse, neglect or financial exploitation;